cgcai/SVY21/README.md

     }

 ##Testing##
-The "*Protected Areas And Protected Places Act*" found [here](http://statutes.agc.gov.sg/aol/search/display/view.w3p;page=0;query=Id%3A%223ed25f04-0465-4eda-b05f-c0c7334e8840%22%20Status%3Ainforce;rec=0;whole=yes) lists some SVY21 points that correspond to vertices of hard-to-miss plots of land in Singapore.
+The "Protected Areas And Protected Places Act" found [here](http://statutes.agc.gov.sg/aol/search/display/view.w3p;page=0;query=Id%3A%223ed25f04-0465-4eda-b05f-c0c7334e8840%22%20Status%3Ainforce;rec=0;whole=yes) lists some SVY21 points that correspond to vertices of hard-to-miss plots of land in Singapore.

 You can try converting some of the Northing, Easting coordinates to Latitude and Longitude, and viewing the plot of land on [Google Maps](https://maps.google.com.sg/) to verify their accuracy.